soderlind/multisite-exporter/readme.txt

    * Select multiple exports using checkboxes and click "Download Selected" to get a zip file
    * Use "Select All" and "Download Selected" to download all exports at once

+= Customizing Export Directory =

+You can change the default export directory location by adding this code to your theme's functions.php file or a custom plugin:

+`
+// Change the directory where exports are stored add_filter( 'multisite_exporter_directory', 'my_custom_export_directory' );
+function my_custom_export_directory( $default_export_dir ) {
+    return WP_CONTENT_DIR . '/my-custom-exports';
+}
+`

 == Frequently Asked Questions ==

 = Where are the export files stored? =

-All export files are stored in a centralized location within your WordPress uploads directory:
+By default, all export files are stored in a centralized location within your WordPress uploads directory:
 `wp-content/uploads/multisite-exports/`

+You can change this location using the `multisite_exporter_directory` filter.

 = Can I export only certain content types? =